-Given that the estimates in \cite{KR:Trapped} are more systematic and thus easier to implement, it is natural to ask whether the results of \cite{KR:Trapped} can be used, as a stepping stone, to derive those of \cite{Chr:book}.
+Given that the estimates in \cite{KR:Trapped} are more systematic and thus easier to implement, it is natural to ask whether the results of \cite{KR:Trapped} can be used as a stepping stone to derive the results of \cite{Chr:book}.
 In our paper we show that this is indeed the case.
 More precisely, the results of \cite{KR:Trapped} hold true for a larger class of data than that of \cite{Chr:book}.
-The spacetime estimates which are derived from these data are however weaker.
-We show, nevertheless, that starting with Christodoulou's data the estimates derived in \cite{KR:Trapped} can be indeed improved consistent with Christodoulou's results in \cite{Chr:book}.
+The spacetime estimates derived from these data are however weaker.
+Nevertheless, we show that starting with Christodoulou's data the estimates derived in \cite{KR:Trapped} can be indeed improved.
+Those improved results are consistent with Christodoulou's in \cite{Chr:book}.

-Furthermore, along the methods devoloped in this paper, we can extend \cite{Chr:book} by proving the formation of scarred surfaces from past null infinity and the formation of trapped surfaces from past null infinity without Minkowskian initial data condition.
-The details of these results will be given in future papers.